arskom/spyne/doc/source/manual/03_types.rst

 Arrays
 ^^^^^^

-If you need to deal with more than one instances of something, the :class:`spyne.model.complex.Array` is what you need.
+If you need to deal with more than one instance of something, the :class:`spyne.model.complex.Array` is what you need.

 Imagine the following inside the definition of a ``User`` object: ::